 This land adjoins existing residential development off Ayston Road/Firs Avenue.
 It is an appropriate location for development to meet the indicative dwelling requirement.
 It is on a bus route and within walking and cycling distance of the town centre, also enabling access to the A47, without adding significantly to traffic though the town.
+RCC Highways have indicated that the site can only be accessed by a single access, given its frontage, however its location and type must be given very careful consideration, with detailed design.
+They state that an access between the arms of Ayston Road roundabout and Northgate would not be acceptable due to the constricted length between the two.
+Access may be possible opposite Northgate, but the design must ensure vehicles are not backed-up up to and on to the A47.
+A Full Transport Assessment will be required.

-The design and housing mix criteria will ensure that character is respected, and that local housing needs and aspirations as expressed in community consultation and in the Local housing needs assessment can be met.
+The design and housing mix criteria will ensure that character is respected, and that local housing needs and aspirations as expressed in community consultation and in the Local Housing Needs Assessment can be met.
 The potential to include bungalows on this site was included in the March/May 2021 community consultation leaflet on possible housing sites.

-In addition to enabling new housing, in accordance with the NPPF, the northern part of the landholding is allocated for commercial/community use (see Policy BE 2).
+In addition to enabling new housing, in accordance with the NPPF, the northern part of the landholding is allocated for commercial/retail use (see Policy BE 2).
+This is not to enable the housing, but recognizes the position of the site which creates potential for a high-quality mixed development.
 It is acknowledged, however, that the design and form of development must respect the attractive landscape of this location, taking account of the Landscape Sensitivity and Capacity Study (2017 for RCC).
+These considerations limit the extent of land on the site, especially the northern section, that is suitable for built development.